This easy recipe for chili mac is a mixture of pasta, ground beef, tomatoes, cheese and a secret ingredient that folks will never guess!

 Hello?
 Who are you and what have you done with my picky child?

-After I broke it to her that her new baby cousin was already getting the upper hand on her and this batch was going to his house, I promised that I would put it on the Jackson menu for the following week.
+After I broke it to her that her new baby cousin was already getting the upper hand on her and this batch was going to his house, I promised that I would put it on our menu for the following week.
 There are about a million or so variations on this recipe and you can pretty much customize it the way you want to, but my approach is the non-bean/cheddar cheese variety: ground beef, tomatoes, cheese, spices…and creamed corn.

 I was describing this elegant meal to a friend and he said, “so it’s basically Hamburger Helper, right?”
 Well, um, yes.
 Without all the chemical additives.
 I am pretty sure he meant that as a compliment…because who doesn’t love a little Hamburger Helper every once in a while?
 Here’s mine!Print

 - 1 pound ground beef

 - 1 17 ounce can creamed corn

 - 1 teaspoon dried oregano